TheBridge-FullStackDeveloper/react-routing-react-query/README.md

 - Browse a comprehensive list of all countries
 - View detailed information about each country
-- Responsive navigation with a persistent navbar
+- Navigation with a persistent navbar
 - Client-side routing with React Router
 - Efficient data fetching and caching with React Query